New York

 Disability insurance

-Employers can deduct .5 of 1% of an employee’s wage, not to exceed $0.60 per week.
+Employers may deduct up to 0.5% of an employee’s wages, capped at $0.60 per week.

 Last Updated